 Skills-based assessment proficient score, assessment administered by the Computer Information Systems department faculty.
 Faculty will assess skills-based assessment based on evaluation rubric.
 Assessment information located in Department Office.
 Students must also complete a departmental exam and have proper licensure/certification.

-CompTia Linux+ Certification OR TestOut Linux Pro Certification must be current.
-Department faculty will verify certification(s).
-Verified certifications, and the Credit for Prior College-Level Learning application will be signed, copied, and retained in the Division Office.
+CompTia Linux+ Certification OR TestOut Linux Pro Certification OR another well-recognized, professional-level Linux industry certification.
+Certification must be current and verified by department faculty.
+Verified certification, and the Credit for Prior College-Level Learning application will be signed, copied, and retained in the School of BEPD Office.
 Students must also complete a departmental exam and a skilled demonstration.